So it started with my kitchen light.

 That was last October.
-And that single annoying moment is what kicked off a pretty long rabbit hole into home automation light switches.
-I didn’t really plan to become someone who cares about this stuff.
+That single annoying moment kicked off a pretty long rabbit hole into home automation light switches.
+I didn’t plan to become someone who cares about this stuff.
 I’m not a tech person by trade.
 I work in logistics, I have a dog named Biscuit, and I genuinely thought smart home stuff was for people who wear white turtlenecks and have too much time on their hands.

 Turns out I was at least partially wrong about that.

-I want to write this down honestly because when I was researching, almost everything I found online either read like a product manual or was clearly written by someone who’d never actually touched the thing.
+I want to write this down honestly because when I was researching, almost everything I found either read like a product manual or was clearly written by someone who’d never actually touched the thing.
 This is just my real experience — what went well, what didn’t, what I’d do differently.
-Your experience might be different, especially depending on your home’s wiring and how patient you are with apps that crash.

-The installation part is where I made my first mistake, and not gonna lie, it was a dumb one.
+The installation is where I made my first mistake, and it was a dumb one.
 I didn’t turn off the power at the breaker first.
-I mean I know, I know.
-I did flip the wall switch off, which obviously doesn’t actually cut the power.
+I flipped the wall switch off — which obviously doesn’t actually cut the power to the switch box.
 The moment I pulled the old switch out and accidentally touched the wrong wire, I felt that little zap that reminded me I’m not an electrician and maybe I should act like it.
-Nobody was hurt, nothing caught fire, but I stood there with my heart going way faster than it should be for someone who just wanted to control his lights from his phone.
+Nobody was hurt, nothing caught fire.
+But I stood there with my heart going way faster than it should for someone who just wanted to control his lights from his phone.

 After that I actually read the instructions.
-Groundbreaking stuff.
+Groundbreaking.

 But the spots where it did work?
 Honestly kind of amazing.
-I set up the kitchen switch, connected it to the Kasa app, and sat there turning my lights on and off from my couch for probably twenty minutes like a large child.
+I connected the kitchen switch to the Kasa app and sat there turning my lights on and off from my couch for probably twenty minutes like a large child.
 My girlfriend walked in, stared at me, and left.
 Can’t blame her.

 Three apps.
 Three different setups.
 Three different behaviors when my wifi hiccupped.

-The Lutron Caseta is probably the best one I own if I’m being real with you.
-It doesn’t rely solely on wifi — it uses its own little hub and a different wireless protocol, which means it’s more reliable when my router does its thing.
-The Kasa switches are fine but they’re a little slower to respond sometimes.
-The Leviton is… it exists.
-The app feels like it was designed in 2014 and then no one touched it again.
+The Lutron Caseta is probably the best one I own.
+It doesn’t rely solely on wifi — it uses its own hub and a different wireless protocol, which means it’s more reliable when my router does its thing.
+The Kasa switches are good value but a little slower to respond sometimes.
+The Leviton exists.
+The app looks like it was designed in 2014 and then nobody touched it again.
 I almost gave up on that one three times during setup.

 If I were doing this over, I’d pick one brand and stick with it.
 Probably all Lutron Caseta or all Kasa, not this weird mixed situation I created for myself.